 Other national brands with retail outposts in Portland include:

 For great deals on gear, there are several outlet options in and around Portland.
 At Woodburn Premium Outlets, located 45 minutes south of Portland, you’ll find Adidas, Helly Hansen, Icebreaker, Nike, Puma, The North Face and UnderArmour, along with 103 more stores.
 There’s also an Adidas outlet at the Columbia Gorge Outlets, 25 minutes east of Portland.
-Back in the city, Columbia Sportswear has an outlet store in Sellwood, and there’s a Nike Factory Store in close-in Northeast Portland.
+Back in the city, there is a Columbia Sportswear Outlet Store in Sellwood, and there’s a Nike Factory Store in close-in Northeast Portland.

 Put on some comfortable shoes and start walking — you’ll be surprised how easy Portland makes it.